mchorse/reads/content/blockbuster-changelog.md

     * Added `Actors > Always render` which makes body actor entities render always no matter hitbox size (suggested by Andruxioid)
 * Added multi-skin feature to texture picker which allows constructing a single texture out of multiple textures
 * Added texture manager panel where you can explore textures loaded by Minecraft
-* Added animated GIF support
+* Added animated GIF support (with reference work from [MrCrayfish's furniture mod](https://github.com/MrCrayfish/MrCrayfishFurnitureMod) and [DhyanB](https://github.com/DhyanB/Open-Imaging/blob/master/src/main/java/at/dhyan/open_imaging/GifDecoder.java))
 * Added **BB gun** item, which allows to setup a firearm-like weapon which can shoot projectiles with lots of different configuration options
+* Add hierarchical model loading and sorting in `config/blockbuster/models` (suggested by Jubb)
 * Changed the location of ticks in player recording editor grid
 * Changed the texture picker to capable of browsing folders
 * Fixed crash related to body actors using playback button (reported by ChrissyPixy)